 The trip is free.
 The experience… priceless.

-If you are a Jewish college student, age 18-26, who has never been to Israel on a group trip, you’re invited to visit Israel as our guest.
-The birthright israel gift is made possible through a $210 million partnership from a group of prominent philanthropists, local Jewish Federations, the people of Israel through their government, Keren Hayesod and The Jewish Agency for Israel.
+If you are a Jewish and between the ages 18-26, you’re invited to visit Israel as our guest.
+The birthright Israel gift is made possible through a $210 million partnership from a group of prominent philanthropists, local Jewish Federations, the people of Israel through their government, Keren Hayesod and The Jewish Agency for Israel.

 • When is the trip?